shaanappel/generative-hyphae-3d/README.md

 ##### Installing Dependencies:

-Before running the program, you must install Blender and all python libraries (tested and run with Python 3.6).
+Before running the program, you must install Blender, CGAL, and all python libraries (tested and run with Python 3.6).

 Install all python library dependencies: